Desiderata for the AVM

 Pure computation

 The AVM must not make decisions about how pure computations (functions) are represented.
-Instead, the AVM should support an arbitrary set of known functions which can be appended to ver time.
+Instead, the AVM should support an arbitrary set of known functions which can be appended to over time.

 Transactionality